 Teri Sprackland: Journalist, Interpreter, Editor, Author

 Words.
 Writing them, reading, sharing, correcting, improving...Finding Words.
 Finding the right words, fixing the wrong words.
 What more could any journalist want?
-Just find the right words.
-Fix the wrong words.
+Figure out what's happening and tell the world.
 Tell the story so your readers feel the fascination, the conflicts, the events happening around us.

-I have had such a blast, reporting on high tech, on energy, on the world's agribusiness, on futures and commodities, and the invention of clever ways to turn silicon into money, semiconductors into massive fortunes, and the black gold of oil into greenbacks.
-Words tell the story, create the picture, move people to action, and create our future.
+I have had such a blast, reporting on international trade disputes, arguments about tax havens and money laundering, following the developments within high tech, on energy, on the world's agribusiness, on futures and commodities, and the invention of clever ways to turn silicon into money, semiconductors into massive fortunes, and the black gold of oil into greenbacks.
+Words tell the story, fill in the picture, move people to action, and create our future.

 Put a lot of words together and you have ...a language.
 English is not the only important language in the world, although it has become the lingua franca of business.
 Lingua franca...See how even a dead language like Latin survives to infuse meaning?
 Every language is important.
 Every word matters.